statespace-tech/toolfront/README.md

 <summary><strong>How do I troubleshoot connection issues?</strong></summary>
 <br>

-Run the `uv run toolfront` or `docker run` commands with your database URLs directly from the command line.
+Run the `uv run toolfront[all]` or `docker run` commands with your database URLs directly from the command line.
 ToolFront automatically tests all connections before starting and shows detailed error messages if any connection fails.

-If you're still having trouble, double-check your database URLs using the examples in the [Databases section](#databases) above.
+If you're still having trouble, double-check your database URLs using the examples in the [Databases section](#data-sources) above.

 </details>